A Child of Fortune: Remembering Holocaust Survivor and Advocate Thomas Buergenthal

 Thomas Buergenthal, 2005

 Thomas Buergenthal lived in Göttingen for five years, in an apartment belonging to the Schugl family of jewellers, learned German, caught up with his private teacher, the retired teacher Otto Biedermann, at school what he had not learned, devoured Karl May books and did a lot Sports.
 Biedermann also had completely new experiences.
-He taught a child who was scholastic at the level of a six-year-old, but led discussions with Thomas on topics that Thomas actually could not have.
+He taught a child who was scholastic at the level of a six-year-old, but led discussions with Thomas on topics that Thomas actually might not have.
 He had the maturity of an adult because of what he had experienced.
 Like so many others his age, Thomas Buergenthal had lost or skipped childhood.

 Buergenthal starts school at the Felix-Klein-Gymnasium at the age of 14